Sdamirsa/ParsBench-biomedical/README.md

 ## ParsBench-biomedical-RWCQ
 Real World Clinical Query (RWCQ) is a dataset of scenarios and cases (inpatient and outpatient).
 Each scenario consists of background information (description of the scenario or case), 5 real-world questions from a clinician (MD level), and a set of 4 answers provided by 4 independent MDs using references and validated guidelines.
 The dataset is available in both English and Persian.
 The reason for including 4 independent correct answers is to capture the relativity of answers in medical science.
 Future uses can employ LLM-based validation or embedding models to calculate the performance of LLMs on this dataset.
 The motivation behind this dataset is to (1) create real-world clinical queries at an MD-level physician standard, and (2) attempt to address the relativity in correct answers to these open questions.

+## ParsBench-biomedical-RWCR
+Real World Clinical Reasoning (RWCR) is a dataset of olympiad-style multiple-choice, point-based questions.
+Each question has more than 8 options, and options can be assigned +2, +1, 0, or -1 points.
+This dataset is derived from the Iranian Medical Students Olympiad - Clinical Reasoning section.
+We have validated, curated, and translated this dataset.
+The motivation behind this dataset is to address the limitations of single-best-answer type MCQs and their inability to consider correct, relatively correct, incorrect, and contradictory answers from an LLM.

 # Team of Contributors
 ...loading